henryh9n/CS220/Assignment2/README.md

 ## Performance
-I've tested the 3 methods on my 4 code 2.2GHz Intel i7 8GB RAM laptop
+I've tested the 3 methods on my 4 core 2.2GHz Intel i7 8GB RAM laptop
 with 140MB of files running each of the methods for 10 times.
 Here are the results: